 Since the Supreme Court decision in the 1973 case Roe v.
 Wade, abortion has been legal in the United States.
 It has become increasingly less accessible, however.
 Anti-choice advocates and politicians across the country and in North Carolina have worked since that time to chip away at the legal protections in order to make abortion care more difficult obtain, and eventually to make it illegal again.
-Laws at the federal, state, and local levels have drastically limited access abortion care over the last forty plus years.
+Laws at the federal, state, and local levels have drastically limited access to abortion care over the last forty plus years.

 Anti-choice and anti-abortion lawmakers in North Carolina and across the country continue to impose a broad range of restrictions on access to abortion including:

 - Abortion bans that block legal abortion or that block safe abortion procedures

 - Insurance coverage bans that make it more difficult or impossible to afford abortion care

 - Unnecessary regulations that target abortion providers (TRAP laws) in an attempt to close clinics